 How Much is a Trip to Italy Going to Cost?

+How much does a trip to Italy cost you ask?
 Your trip to Italy cost will be very different than the next person.
 You’ll need to budget for your 10 days in Italy.
 Your budget will depend a lot on where you choose to go.
 Large cities like Rome, Venice, and Florence will be more expensive than staying in the countryside.

 Italy uses the Euro like a lot of Europe.
 The exchange rate is usually around .90 Euros to 1 USD.
-Food costs around the same as in the US, fuel is a lot more expensive, and accomodation will vary widely.
+Food costs around the same as in the US, fuel is a lot more expensive, and accommodation will vary widely.

 First Trip to Italy Suggestions

 If you’re planning a trip to Italy, you’ll want to follow my basic advice, especially if its your firs trip to Italy!

 - Learn a few basic words in Italian (grazie, ciao, preggo)

 - Be sure to validate your train tickets (avoid getting a €300 fine and read this!)

 - Try the local food and venture away from the main tourist sites to get it

 - Be sure to pack an Italy-specific power adapter (they have 2 types of plugs).
 I use THIS ONE for Italy specific plugs.
 And THIS ONE for European plugs also found in Italy.